Trepan-Debuggers/kshdb/docs/syntax/command.rst

 Python statement produces an error, we display an error message that the entered string is "undefined".

-If you want zsh shell command-processing, it's possible to go into an python shell with the corresponding the command `zsh` or `shell`.
+If you want ksh shell command-processing, it's possible to go into an python shell with the corresponding the command `ksh` or `shell`.
 It is also possible to arrange going into an python shell every time you enter the debugger.